PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-SwordsOfJustice.md

 - If the encounter is not shiny, the program will run from the battle and move on to the next encounter.
 - If the encounter is shiny, the program will trap itself inside the Pokémon menu.
 This allows you to manually back out and fight the shiny Pokémon.

-   > If you come back and see it trapped, it doesn’t guarantee that the encounter is shiny.
+   > If you come back and see it trapped, it doesn't guarantee that the encounter is shiny.
 This program has a lot more variation and has a higher chance of false positives than the other unattended shiny-hunting programs.

 By default, you cannot use multiple Switches to run this program simultaneously on the same Pokémon.
-They will try to enter each other’s camps which will break the program.
+They will try to enter each other's camps which will break the program.
 If you need to do this, turn on airplane mode and set `AIRPLANE_MODE` to true.

 ***